 Questions and comments

-Finally, in the conclusion session, Professor Nonomura Toshiko from Kyushu University expressed her gratitude to all participants for these sharing and exchanges.
-Besides, she was impressed by Professor Zhou Bin’s report.
-She believed that although certain conclusions had not been reached about what kind of the professional knowledge teachers should acquire.
-Critical thinking was indispensable for the development and reform.
-She would be looking forward to further exchanges and communications.
+Finally, in the conclusion session, Professor Nonomura Toshiko from Kyushu University expressed her gratitude to all participants for these sharing and exchanges, and showed her deep impression on Professor Zhou Bin’s report She believed that although certain conclusions had not been reached on what kind of the professional knowledge teachers should acquire, critical thinking was indispensable for learning of knowledge, as well as the development and reform in education.
+She is looking forward to further exchanges and communications.
 Professor Yang Fuyi made a concluding speech on behalf of ECNU.
-He said that the discussion on teacher education was very rewarding.
-Then he highlighted the important practices of education discipline in international cooperative research and interdisciplinary research of ECNU recently, which included as the sole representative of China to participate in the “Study on Social and Emotional Skills” organized by OECD and released series evaluation reports about Chinese youths’ social and emotional skills.
-And meanwhile, the Shanghai Intelligence Education Institute, established in cooperation with the Shanghai Municipal Government, combined artificial intelligence and education to carry out interdisciplinary research.
-He once again appreciated the teachers and students of both sides for their enthusiasm.
-During the epidemic, the online academic meeting would strengthen the friendly relationship between the two sides and promote in-depth exchanges in the future, which would further enhance the cooperation between the two sides in academic research and talent training.
-He invited teachers and students of Kyushu University to come to ECNU in the foreseeable future after the epidemic.
+He appreciated the participants of both sides for their enthusiasm and rewarding discussion on teacher education.
+Then he highlighted the important practices of ECNU’ education discipline in international cooperative research and interdisciplinary research recently: as the sole representative of China, ECNU participated in the “Study on Social and Emotional Skills” organized by OECD and released series evaluation reports on Chinese youths’ social and emotional skills; And meanwhile, the Institute of Shanghai Intelligence Education, jointly established by ECNU and Shanghai Municipal Government, is carrying out interdisciplinary research combining artificial intelligence and education.
+During the epidemic, online academic meeting would strengthen the friendship between the two sides and promote in-depth exchanges in the future, which would further enhance the collaborations in academic research and talent cultivation.
+He hopes that the epidemic will end soon, and welcomes teachers and students of Kyushu University to ECNU to carry out face-to-face academic exchanges as before the epidemic.